miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### Pipe

 `|` (that vertical bar right above the <kbd>Enter</kbd> key) is called a *pipe*.
-It redirects the output of the left command to the input of the right.
+It turns the output of the left command into the input of the right.
 For example:

-    $ echo “hello world\n
+    $ echo “hello world

     You’re really cute.” | grep “cute”
     You’re really cute.

 #### Redirection

-Redirections are similar to pipe; but instead of passing the output as an input, they save the output to a file, or read the content of a file.
+Redirections are similar to pipes, but instead of passing the output as an input, redirections save the output to a file, or read the content of a file.

 * `>` saves the output to a file
 * `<` reads the content of a file